yorktips/flexSdk/gendoc/source/example.rst

 Display via Rest API
 ********************

 You can return the value of an object based on any of the variables within that object.
-For example you can query an ARP entry on any of the follownig parameters:
+For example you can query an ARP entry via an IPv4 Address.

-- IPv4 Address (*IpAddr* variable)

 The example below will show how to grab a specific ARP entry based on IP address.